User guide

 Clicking the arrow symbols beside the plus will expand the category and also limit the view to just that expanded area of interest.

-Right clicking on category headings such as ICD Diagnosis Chapter will bring up a menu where you can click ‘Expand All’, which will expand every item in that list.
-If you also do this with the subchapter and other headings you can expand out the entire data cube and display all of the available information.
+Right clicking on category headings such as ICD Diagnosis Chapter will bring up a menu where you can click ‘Expand All’, which will expand every item in that list (see Figure 3).
+If you also do this with the subchapter and other headings, you can expand out the entire data cube and display all of the available information.

 Adding breakdowns

-In the default view, the cube will just present the number of hospital separations by year but you can also add other breakdowns such as by Age group, sex, and patient days or average length of stay..
+In the default view, the cube will just present the number of hospital separations by year, but you can also add other breakdowns such as by Age group, sex, and include patient days or average length of stay.

-To add an extra breakdown, right click on one of the numbers in the cube and choose ‘Assign data’.
+To add an extra breakdown, right click on one of the numbers in the cube and choose ‘Assign data’ (Figure 4).

-Then choose which variables to add to rows or columns of the cube.
+Then choose which variables to add to rows or columns of the cube (Figure 5).

 Exporting data to Excel

-The current view of the data cube can easily be exported to Excel by choosing ‘Export…’ from the ‘File’ menu, and then saving the zipped file to your computer.
-When extracting the zip archive you will need to extract all files in the archive before opening the downloaded Excel document.
+The current view of the data cube can easily be exported to Excel by choosing ‘Export…’ from the ‘File’ menu, and then saving the file to your computer.
+The cube will be extracted in an old version of excel in .xls format.
+The export can be opened by choosing yes if the following dialogue box appears:

 Exporting the whole data cube